memN0ps/venom-rs/README.md

 cargo run
 ```

-4. Run `inject` or bring your own injector and inject `shellcode.bin`
+4. Run `inject` or bring your own injector and inject `shellcode.bin` with your favorite shellcode injection and execution technique.

 ```
 cd .\inject\
 cargo run
 ```

+## TODO
+* Change all exports to be retrieved by hash rather than name
+* Stomp / erase DOS and NT headers
+* Free shellcode memory and exit thread
+* x86 support (mostly already done)

 ## References and Credits